NacuAndrei/LLM-Evaluation-Module/readme.md

 - Restart VS Code
 - Download llama3 locally by typing the below command in the terminal: ollama run llama3
-- You can verify it by asking questions in the terminal
+- You can verify it by asking questions in the terminal and Ctrl+D to exit